SuryajithR/suryajithr.github.io/README.md

 ## suryajithr.github.io
-This is my portfolio created using Bootstrap.
+This is my portfolio website created using Bootstrap.